-- 1. Collect aluminum cans as a fund-raising project and donate the monies to a worthycause. - 2.
+- 1. Collect aluminum cans as a fund-raising project and donate the monies to a worthy cause. - 2.
 Collect and present toys to needy children at Christmas time.
 Many agencies would appreciate toys and help in collecting them, (i.e. USMC Toys for Tots, churches and in some areas, fire stations). - 3.
 Conduct a public health education program using local medical personnel to present information and conduct health screenings. - 4.
-Plant an historic tree to honor local veterans. - 5.
-Conduct a Drug Abuse Program for young people and their parents.
-Local lawenforcement officers are generally happy to present such a program. - 6.
+Plant a tree to honor local veterans. - Conduct a Drug Abuse Program for young people and their parents.
+Local law enforcement officers are generally happy to present such a program. - 6.
 Present a program on Flag education to schools and youth groups. - 7.
-Assist the homeless in your community by sponsoring a clothing collectiondrive. - 8.
+Assist the homeless in your community by sponsoring a clothing collection drive. - 8.
 Volunteer in schools (i.e. Reading Partners, Adopted Grandparents Program, teacher helper, etc.). - 9.
-Conduct a "Get Out The Vote" effort in you community. - 10.
-Ask each member to bring a can of some kind of food stuff to each meeting.
-This will provide the Post with a stockpile of canned foods from which food baskets for needy families may be filled. - 11.
+Conduct a "Get Out and Vote" effort in your community. - 10.
+Ask each member to bring a non-perishable food Item to each meeting.
+This will provide the Post with a stockpile of non-perishable foods from which food baskets for needy families may be filled. - 11.
 Collect old eyeglasses and donate them to local service programs. - 12.
-Conduct a program that will benefit the children of our National Home. - 13.
-Decorate veterans' graves with Buddy Poppies (if you do not have grave Flags) on Memorial Day. - 14.
+Conduct a program that will benefit the children of our National Home. - Pay tribute to Veterans Grave sites utilizing either Flags and/or buddy poppies on Memorial Day. - 14.
 Participate in local parades (Independence Day, Veterans Day, Loyalty Day, Memorial Day and local holidays).
 Carry the U.S. Flag and Post banner. - 15.
-Establish a hospital and nursing home visitation service.
-Ask Post and Auxiliary members to volunteer to conduct at least one visitation a week. - 16.
-Assist in your local adult literacy program.
+Establish a hospital and nursing home schedule.
+Ask Post and Auxiliary members to volunteer to conduct at least one visitation a week.

+16. Assist in your local adult literacy program.